DHI/WaterBench-MIKESHE-Skjern/README.md

 - MS
     + Example surface water masks of the Skjern catchment derived from Sentinel-2 multispectral imagery (*.tiff)

 > \* This repo does not contain all files needed for running the Skjern MIKE SHE model due to large file size.
-The example data and notebooks here are meant to be used to help the user navigate input files, output files, how to adjust model parameters and validation of the model.
-To run the model, the complete folder of setup in input files should be downloaded from Zenodo :construction:
+The example data and notebooks here are meant to help the user navigate input files, output files, how to adjust model parameters and validation of the model.
+To run the model, the complete folder of setup and input files should be downloaded from Zenodo :construction:

 **In Zenodo:**
 - MapsDK.zip